sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 Password reset links expire after 4 hours.

-###  Filter to control user sign-up
+###  How to control user sign-up

-The filter `allowSignup`, in the builtin configuration, can be used to control who can create an account in a Sourcegraph instance.
+You can use the filter `allowSignup`, available in the builtin configuration, to control who can create an account in your Sourcegraph instance.

 **allowSignup**

-  If set to `true`, users will see the sign up link under the login form and will have access to the sign up page, where they can create their accounts without restriction.
+  If set to `true`, users will see a sign-up link under the login form and will have access to the sign-up page, where they can create their accounts without restriction.

-  When not set, `allowSignup` will default to `false`.
+  When not set, it will default to `false` -- in this case, new user accounts should be created by the site admin.

-  If you choose to block sign-up in another auth provider, make sure this builtin filter is removed or set to `false`.
+  If you choose to block sign-ups by using the `allowSignup` filter avaiable in another auth provider (eg., [GitHub](#how-to-control-user-sign-up-and-sign-in-with-github-auth-provider) or [GiLab](#how-to-control-user-sign-up-and-sign-in-with-gitlab-auth-provider)), make sure this builtin filter is removed or set to `false`.
 Otherwise, users will have a way to bypass the restriction.

   During the initial setup, the builtin sign-up will be available for the first user so they can create an account and become admin.

-### Site configuration example

   ```json
   {